+The sheer quantity of road cycling gear available nowadays can be mind-boggling.
 Spending a day out in the wilds on a bike is a wonderful experience.
 However, it pays to be prepared for Scottish days which could include wall-to-wall sunshine or a bit more variety!
 Modern cycling gear is fantastic at protecting you from the elements while also keeping you comfortable and warm.
-These are the items we recommend for a multi-day adventure by road bike across Scotland.
-Disclaimer – we do have a partnership with Endura sport (a Scottish bike gear manufacturer) so there are quite a few nods in their direction.
-However, we truly believe they make fantastically comfortable, high-performance and durable cycling gear.
+After years of experience running trips across the country, we’d like to share our guide to what to wear road cycling in Scotland.

 Check out our video for a summary.
 Kindly presented by Anna from our Operations team.
 (Thanks Anna!).

 Short-sleeved base layer t-shirt or cycling jersey – We recommend breathable and moisture-wicking fabric and a comfortable fit.

 Long-sleeved base layer t-shirt or cycling jersey – For the chillier days, a merino wool long-sleeved top or jersey will not go amiss!